 Tissue Graft

-Often gum tissues around the necks of the teeth recede due to periodontal disease, genetically thin tissue, or aggressive oral hygiene.
-As a result of recession, tooth roots often become sensitive to cold.
-We can perform a variety of periodontal tissue augmentation procedures which can cover sensitive or unaesthetic root exposures.
-In addition to improving aesthetics, tissue grafting procedures provide a thicker band of tissue around the necks of treated teeth which improves long-term prognosis.
+Gum tissues around the necks of teeth often recede due to periodontal disease, genetically inherited thin tissue, or aggressive brushing.
+This recession can cause tooth roots to become sensitive to cold.
+We offer various periodontal tissue augmentation procedures that can cover exposed roots, reduce sensitivity, and improve appearance.
+Besides enhancing aesthetics, these tissue grafting procedures create a thicker band of tissue around the treated teeth, helping to improve their long-term outlook.